user062/stoa/README.md

 # stoa

-1/-install dependencies
+1/-install dependencies with
 npm install
+2/ run Mysql DB initialisation script (from mysql cli) (create_db.sql)

+change the user and pwd of db in the config/db.js.

-2/-run using
+3/-run using
 npm run dev

-change the user and pwd of db in the config file.
+4/create account with email root@root.com then logout (this will act as the admin account)